emubi50/oasencrawler/README.md

 - Avoid the Hunter to not die.

 ## Project Status
-Project is: _in progress_.
+Project is: _done_.

 ## Room for Improvement
 <!--
 Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.
+Also, add TODOs for future development.
 -->
 <!--
 Room for improvement:
 - Improvement to be done 1
 - Improvement to be done 2
 -->

-To do:
-- Develop 'Stufe 3'
-- Merge all three games into one.
-- Create a menu in main() to select between the three games.
+- Fix redundancy in code
+- Fix out-of-bounds logic
+- Improve "story" elements i.e. narrations

 <!--
 ## Acknowledgements